 - Try to go very deep into your squat to increase the difficulty and work the muscles intensely (of course, don’t go too deep where you can’t get up or fall over).

 - Try increasing the weight as you get used to the movement.

-- Chest should be kept up and feet securely on the floor providing balance.
+- The chest should be kept up and feet securely on the floor providing balance.

-These exercises with a little caution and PROPER form can help you maximum your muscle gains and give you amazing, toned muscles.
+These exercises with a little caution and PROPER form can help you maximize your muscle gains and give you amazing, toned muscles.

 If you are trying these exercises out for the first time make sure you have a trainer who will help you with your form.
 Here are a few pointers for you to remember if you are trying to gain muscle: